Jeremy Brooks's Involvement in Athletics

 I started playing soccer in 7th grade.
 Then, during my first year of high school, I got heavily involved with weightlifting.
 I wrestled at the end of my high school years, and started boxing soon after that.
 All of the sports I played were extremely helpful for me to learn some aspect of bettering my life.
 For soccer, it was the ability to run after something I wanted far after I had no wind left.
 For wrestling, to flow and change with the situations I'm in and tackle them with focus and discipline.
 For boxing, I learned that life will punch you over and over again, and all you can do to win is start punching back.

-What is something surprising about being a college athlete that people would not know?
+Something surprising about Athletics that people would not know.

 That you are always more alive during moments of all-out sport competitiveness than nearly any other second of your life.
 Sometimes you look back on moments during sports and wonder exactly how you got so caught up in a game.
 And then you realize it was always more than a game: it was camaraderie- a club; and it was a place where you got to challenge yourself to be the best version of who you could be.
 The storm raged on, and you were in the moment raging with it.